#177 Ua Mau Ke Ea O Ka 'Āina I Ka Pono O Hawaiʻi

 Vinyl Sticker 4.5" x 2.5"

-This piece was inspired by the recent recording of Hawaii 78 by some of the finest Hawaiian musicians and activists 40 years after it was composed by a Keaukaha teenager on Hawaiʻi island just a few miles from the incubator.
+This sticker was inspired by the recent recording of the song Hawaii 78 by some of the finest Hawaiian musicians and activists 40 years after it was composed by a Keaukaha teenager on Hawaiʻi island just a few miles from our hale.
 100ʻs of youth from 14 schools + 40 artists recorded this song live @ 29 locations across 4 islands.

 See the video HERE